-These neurotransmitters then bind to receptors found on the surface of a nearby cell.
+These neurotransmitters then bind to receptors on the surface of a nearby cell.
 This can be another nerve cell, a muscle cell, or a gland cell.
 When neurotransmitters bind to muscle cells, they may trigger muscle contraction.
-When they bind to gland cells, they may cause secretion of fluids.
+When they bind to gland cells, they may cause the secretion of fluids such as saliva.

 Amitriptyline is a medication for the treatment of depression, pain, and migraines.
 It acts through a number of different mechanisms.
 When taken orally, it blocks acetylcholine receptors in the glands that secrete saliva and thereby reduces drooling.